How do I split a county?

 Drawing a map from scratch takes too long.
 Do you have anything easier?

 Why yes!
 We have starter maps, where you can finish a map by completing the last three or four districts of a 17-district map.
 You can find different starter maps on the "Choose a map.
 Start drawing" page right after you log in, in the Shared tab.
 We have different starter maps that prioritize different values, and allow you to complete a specific region.

-I'm almost done but still have unassigned tracts that haven't been put into district.
+I'm almost done but still have unassigned places that haven't been put into district.
 Problem is, I can't find them.
 Help!

 If you are almost finished, click the "Fix Unassigned" button at the far right side of the toolbar.
 They will automatically assign all of your unassigned tracts to an adjacent district.
 Now all you need to do is make sure your districts are still within the target population range.

 What if the district I drew stinks, and I want to redo it?

 Go into “District Tools” (the second tab on the menu bar above the map).
 Click on “Unassign District.”
 Then click anywhere on the district you want to clear, and select OK when it asks for confirmation that you want to unassign all parts of that district.
 Voila.

 How can I see how many people are in a county or tract before I assign it to a district?

 Click on the "Info" button on the left side of the toolbar, and then click on any county or tract.
 A box will appear with population, demographic, and party registration details.

 I assigned a group of census tracts to a district, but it is saying my district is not contiguous.
 What happened?